 I will note today as the day I officially reached the goal.

-I already left a review on amazon and wanted to share here.
+Well done!I already left a review on amazon and wanted to share here.
 It took about seven months, but I hit simple last week.
 I've always been fairly sedentary.
 Was super skinny in high school.
 That changed in college.
 Not egregiously overweight, but I hovered around 215 lbs.
 When I was thirty, I was diagnosed with atrial fibrillation (runs in the family), and that made me want to move even less.
 Nearly two years ago, I had surgery for the a fib and decided fitness would be something to pursue to keep further health problems at bay.
 I was also up around 230 lbs.

 I tried various things with ok results.
 I discovered kettlebells this last January and started researching where to start.
 Enter Simple & Sinister around February.
 I worked on it by the book, and was excited by the steady progress.
 By the end of March, I went to see my cardiologist.
 I was down around 210 lbs, my heart rate had lowered from 70s to 60s, and my blood pressure was 98/69.
 He was able to take me off the last of the heart meds due to my blood pressure being so low.
 Even on meds, the systolic would often be above 140.
 That gave told me I was on the right track.

 The switch from 16kg to 24kg was tough on my grip at first.
 24kg to 32kg was murder on my grip.
 I started working in sets of five with the 32 adding up to the same number of total reps.
 Once doing that, it only took a couple of weeks to be doing full 32.
 TGUs were always easier for me and I didn't have to work as hard there to bump up the weight.